Unsecured cash flow business loans

 - You meet the minimum average monthly sales, which could be $5,000 to $50,000.

 - You have been renting your current business premises for a minimum period of time and there is a minimum lease period remaining.

 - You have the ability to make repayments.

 What if I don't have equity?

-What are the tax implications of a business loan?
+What are the tax implications of a business cash flow loan?

-Taking out a business loan requires that you understand the tax implications involved.
-For example, you cannot claim deductions for most capital expenses that you bear when improving, expanding, or replacing a business.
+Taking out an unsecured business loan requires that you understand the tax implications involved.
+For example, you cannot claim deductions for most capital expenses that you bear when improving, expanding or replacing a business.
 This also includes a large portion of expenses you incur before the business gets going.

-You can, however, claim deductions on the interest that business loans and overdrafts attract.
+However, you can claim deductions on the interest that business loans and overdrafts attract.
 You can also claim deductions, directly or via depreciation, on expenses that are incurred as a part of generating business income.
-Examples of such expenses include rent, telephone and internet bills, insurance covers, wages, accounting fees, and business-related subscription fees.
+Examples of such expenses include rent, telephone and internet bills, insurance covers, wages, accounting fees and business-related subscription fees.